|No. 3-6||Rev. 3-18-14||Date 8-17-77|

 B. Exceptions to this policy require signature approval of the supervising vice president.
 If the exception pertains to a member of a vice president's immediate family, the exception must be approved by the president.
 Special consideration will be given in the case of tandem teams of faculty personnel involving husband/wife combinations where the employment of both offers a unique academic program advantage.

 When exceptions are requested, a written request must be submitted to the supervising vice president explaining the family relationship and the reasons for the exception.
 This memo, with the vice president's approving signature, must accompany the payroll action request form used to implement the appointment.
 At the time an exception is granted, a clear, written understanding must be reached as to how salary changes will be implemented, how evaluations and promotions will be handled and how general supervision will be accomplished.
+These exceptions must be reviewed for renewal every two years.

 C. In the event a pre-existing relationship is discovered or a new family relationship develops among employees, a clear, written understanding must be reached as to how salary changes will be implemented, how evaluations and promotions will be handled and how general supervision will be accomplished.